deepestshade/igir-scripts/README.md

 `External Drive` → `roms-raw` → `roms-filtered` → `roms-per-device`

-Each stage reduces the size of the ROM sets and arranges them into the folder and naming structures expected by different emulators and devices.
+Each stage reduces the size of the ROM sets and arranges them into the folder and naming structures expected by different emulators and front-ends.

 ---

 ### 1. `roms-raw` (~2TB, mostly unfiltered)

 This stage contains symlinks to a 5TB external drive with a mix of downloaded and hand-organized ROMs.
-Sometimes I extract archives directly to `/mnt/archive/roms` and select only the systems I care about (especially with No-Intro and Redump).
+Sometimes I extract archives directly to `/mnt/archive/roms` and select only the roms/systems that I care about (especially with No-Intro and Redump).

-My sources include:
+I will not go into sourcing ROMs here, but in general my sources include:

-- **BIOS** → TOSEC Firmware and Operating Systems Collection
+- **BIOS** → A "TOSEC Firmware and Operating Systems Collection"
-- **FBNeo** → FBNeo 1.0.0.3 collection
+- **FBNeo** → A FBNeo 1.0.0.3 collection
-- **MAME** → Pleasuredome ROM sets
+- **MAME** → The Pleasuredome ROM sets
-- **No-Intro** → PropeR 1G1R Collection
+- **No-Intro** → A "PropeR 1G1R Collection"
 - **Redump** → Individually sourced disc images

 Directory structure: